justinwlin/copypartyRunpod/README.md

 > If you have any files that did not come with your docker container by default or installed any libraries **IT WILL BE ERASED** when you add a PORT b/c it restarts your pod.

-You need to have an HTTP port that is free
+You need to have an HTTP port that is free.
+If you already have a port that does not have something running on it you can skip this step.

 So if you have something running on 8888, then add a port 8000, so on.
 We need a dedicated port for the GUI.